adrianmaciuc/playwright-framework/README.md

 npm install @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-plugin-playwright --save-dev
 ```

 Create an `eslint.config.js` file and configure the linters.
-Use the example of `eslint.config.js` here if you need help.
+Use the example of `eslint.config.js` here if you need help. [link to eslint](https://github.com/adrianmaciuc/playwright-framework/blob/main/eslint.config.js)

 #### 2.2 Configure `tsconfig.json`

 Create a `tsconfig.json` file at the root of the project.
-Use this project’s `tsconfig.json` as a guide.
+Use this project’s `tsconfig.json` as a guide. [link to tsconfig.json](https://github.com/adrianmaciuc/playwright-framework/blob/main/tsconfig.json)
 Update `package.json` with `"type": "module"`.

 #### 2.3 Create a Script for Static Checks